dbashford/mimosa-stylus/README.md

 * `import`: an array of strings, import resources at compile time rather than in your stylesheet.
 * `define`:  an object, define variables programmtically instead of in your stylesheet.
 * `includes`: an array of paths to include for all compile
+* `sourceMap`: whether or not to include inline source maps. `sourceMap` is automatically set to `false` for `mimosa build` as it is assumed to not be a dev time command.

 See the [Stylus docs](http://learnboost.github.io/stylus/docs/js.html) for more information on the options (`use`, `import`, `define`, `includes`) for passing information to the Stylus compiler.